 Kaelah & Marshall’s Grace University Church & Profile Event Center Wedding Photography

-There’s a certain duality to weddings that I love.
+There’s a duality to weddings that I love.
 Weddings can be spiritual, and full of solemnity.
-In the same breath weddings can be vibrant and full of loud celebration.
-We make joyful noise at weddings.
+In the same breath, weddings can be vibrant and full of loud celebrations.
+We make a joyful noise at weddings.

 Profile Event Center Wedding Photography

-Their Profile Event Center wedding photography was also a blessing, because it brought back memories of the days when my husband and I were newly weds.
-Before Profile became and event center it was a place where you could rent studios, and my husband’s band rehearsed there for many years, even after Profile started hosting weddings.
+Their Profile Event Center wedding photography was also a blessing because it brought back memories of the days when my husband and I were newlyweds.
+Before Profile became an event center it was a place where you could rent studios, and my husband’s band rehearsed there for many years, even after Profile started hosting weddings.
 I enjoy the lighting and atmosphere of the venue.
 There are many creative triggers to be found both outside and inside Profile Event Center.
-It was fun to play around with off camera flash, reflections and the colors of the light during this wedding day.
+It was fun to play around with off-camera flash, reflections and the colors of the light during this wedding day.

 Navigating winter wedding photography in Minneapolis

 The biggest challenge with this winter wedding in Minneapolis was the weather.
 Would we have a blizzard?
-Would it be 40 below?
-We had plans for bad weather, but were able to stick to our original plan of doing wedding party portraits across from the University of Minnesota campus in Minneapolis.
+Would it be sub-zero weather?
+We had plans for bad weather but were able to stick to our original plan of doing wedding party portraits across from the University of Minnesota campus in Minneapolis.